Best Travel Insurance for the UK and Ireland

 Choose Appropriate Coverage Levels

-Medical evacuation minimum: $250,000 Evacuation from remote areas like Scottish Highlands or western Ireland costs $50,000-$75,000 to Edinburgh or Dublin, plus another $50,000-$75,000 to the United States if needed.
+Medical evacuation minimum: $250,000.
+Evacuation from remote areas like Scottish Highlands or western Ireland costs $50,000 to $75,000 to Edinburgh or Dublin, plus another $50,000 to $75,000 to the United States when needed.

-Higher limits for seniors or pre-existing conditions: If you're over 65 or have health concerns, choose plans with $100,000 medical and $500,000-$1,000,000 evacuation coverage.
+Higher limits for seniors or pre-existing conditions: When you're over 65 or have health concerns, choose plans with $100,000 medical and $500,000 to $1 million evacuation coverage.

 4. 4

-• You're booking 6+ months in advance
+• You're booking six or more months in advance.

-• Your plans might change due to work or family
+• Your plans might change due to work or family.

-• You're uncomfortable with standard cancellation restrictions
+• You're uncomfortable with standard cancellation restrictions.

-• You want maximum trip flexibility
+• You want maximum trip flexibility.

 CFAR requirements:

-• Cancel at least 48 hours before departure
+• Cancel at least 48 hours before departure.

 Not all providers offer CFAR.